-Pornography
+• Pornography

-Mobile phones/electronic devices which may hold personal data
+• Mobile phones/electronic devices which may hold personal data

-Items where the owner is identifiable
+• Items where the owner is identifiable

-Unidentifiable cash
+• Unidentifiable cash

-9. Ch ange of Address

-9. Ch a.) ange of Address The licensee must notify the Licensing Authority within 7 days and in writing of any change of address.
+9. 9.
+Change of Address a. .)
+The licensee must notify the Licensing Authority within 7 days and in writing of any change of address. b. .)
+The licensee must provide information to demonstrate that they have informed the DVLA

-•

 10. Op 10.
-Operator Information a.)
-The licensee is permitted to undertake bookings from only one private hire operator at any one time - use of multiple booking systems used simultaneously is not permitted. b.)
-The licensee must inform the Licensing Authority of the Private Hire Operator for which they take bookings.
-Where there is a change of operator, the licensee must inform the Licensing Service within 48 hours. c.) ) The licensee must display signage of the Private Hire Operator for which they undertake bookings. a ge 11.
-Regulatory Matters Ň a.)
-The licensee is required to comply with the statutory requirements and attention is drawn in particular to part II of the Local Government ŏ (Miscellaneous Provisions) Act 1976, the Town Police Clauses Act 1847 and the Statutory Taxi and Private Hire Vehicle Standards. တ b.) ) The licensee must at all times cooperate with an Authorised Officer of the Council or police constable.
+Operator Information 2) The licensee is permitted to undertake bookings from only one private hire operator at any one time - use of multiple booking systems a.) used simultaneously is not permitted. b \ The licensee must inform the Licensing Authority of the Private Hire Operator for which they take bookings.
+Where there is a change of b.) operator, the licensee must inform the Licensing Service within 48 hours. c.) c.)
+The licensee must display signage of the Private Hire Operator for which they undertake bookings.

+Ŋ 11.
+Regulatory Matters age a.)
+The licensee is required to comply with the statutory requirements and attention is drawn in particular to part II of the Local Government (Miscellaneous Provisions) Act 1976, the Town Police Clauses Act 1847 and the Statutory Taxi and Private Hire Vehicle Standards. ယ္ b.)
+The licensee must at all times cooperate with an Authorised Officer of the Council or police constable.
+45